yangbc30/QOptCraft/README.md

 > StateSchmidt (module=6)
 > iHStoiHU (module=7).
 > Use the choice parameter for subsubfunctions in QOCGen (module=8, choice=1-7), QOCTest (module=9, choice=1-3) or QOCLog (module=10, choice=1-5).
-More info on the remaining parameters by reading QOptCraft's user guide.
+More info on the remaining parameters by reading qoptcraft's user guide.

-LICENSE NOTICE (SOFTWARE PACKAGE QOptCraft-1.1.tar.gz)
+LICENSE NOTICE (SOFTWARE PACKAGE qoptcraft-1.1.tar.gz)
 ==============

-   QOptCraft
+   qoptcraft

    Copyright 2021 Daniel Gómez Aguado